 |MATH 555||Actuarial Modeling I||3|

-The graduate certificate coursework provides preparation for SOA, CAS, and EA exams as follows:
+The graduate certificate coursework provides preparation for the SOA exams as follows:

 Counting Actuarial Courses for Other Mathematics Degrees